danja/transmissions/README.md

 **Docs below need updating**

+for later :

+The [Community Solid Server](https://github.com/CommunitySolidServer/CommunitySolidServer) uses [Components.js](https://componentsjs.readthedocs.io/en/latest/) to specify how modules and components need to be wired together at runtime.
+Components.js is a dependency injection framework for JavaScript applications.

 ## What it is

 A low-level system for data processing pipelines/networks.
 Wherever convenient functionality will be defined declaratively with JSON-LD configuration files.